Pygmy Marmoset Facts: In-depth Finger Monkey Care Guide

 Habitat

-Pygmy Marmoset Facts
+Pygmy marmoset Facts

 The pygmies are frequently found in Ecuador, Brazil, and Columbia, like tropical climes that are hot and rainy all year round.
 Specifically, the Amazon Rainforest.